AdobeDocs/commerce-admin.en/help/inventory-management/selection-reservations.md

 >[!NOTE]
 >
->The reservation capability requires the `inventory.reservations.updateSalabilityStatus` message queue consumer to always be running.
+>The reservation capability requires the `inventory.reservations.updateSalabilityStatus` message queue consumer to run continuously.
 To check if it is running, use the `bin/magento queue:consumers:list` command.
-If it is not listed, start it: `bin/magento queue:consumers:start inventory.reservations.updateSalabilityStatus`.
+If the message queue consumer is not listed, start it: `bin/magento queue:consumers:start inventory.reservations.updateSalabilityStatus`.

 ### Order reservations